Kuniwak/piine/README.markdown

 4. Deploy

-    Deploy `piine-client/production` and `piine-viewer/production` on your web server.
+    Deploy `piine-client/production` and `piine-viewer/production` to your web server.

 5. Start on Your Server